 Loss of sex drive in men: Natural with aging?

 It's natural for men to notice a gradual decrease in sex drive (libido) as they age.
-The degree of this decline varies, but most men maintain at least some amount of sexual interest well into their 60s and 70s.
+The degree of this decline varies.
+But most men maintain at least some amount of sexual interest into their 60s and 70s.

-Sometimes, however, loss of sex drive is related to an underlying condition.
-Depression and stress often contribute to loss of sex drive in men.
+But sometimes loss of sex drive is related to an underlying condition.
+Depression, stress, alcoholism, illicit drug use and fatigue often can be factors in loss of sex drive in men.

 Sometimes the culprit is a decrease in male sex hormones due to an endocrine disorder.
 In other cases, loss of sex drive may be a medication side effect.

-If you're concerned about loss of sex drive — especially if the loss happened abruptly — consult your doctor.
-He or she will likely take a detailed history, do a physical exam and request lab tests to help determine what's causing the loss of sex drive.
+If you're concerned about loss of sex drive — especially if the loss happened suddenly — talk to your doctor.
+Your doctor will likely discuss your detailed medical history, do a physical exam and request lab tests to help determine what's causing the loss of sex drive.

-- If loss of sex drive is related to stress or depression, psychotherapy alone or in combination with antidepressant medication may help.
+- If loss of sex drive is related to stress or depression, seeing a counselor, sometimes in combination with taking antidepressant medication, might help.

-- Some medical conditions, such as obstructive sleep apnea, can cause an unusually low testosterone level, and treatment can return your testosterone level and sex drive to normal.
-If no medical cause is found, treatment options may include testosterone replacement therapy.
+Some medical conditions, such as obstructive sleep apnea, can cause an unusually low testosterone level.
+Treating the sleep apnea will reverse the low testosterone level and improve sex drive.

-- If a certain medication is contributing to loss of sex drive, your doctor may suggest an alternate drug.
+- If a certain medication is contributing to loss of sex drive, your doctor might suggest that you take a different drug.

 Some people have a hard time discussing sex with their doctors.
-But treatments are often available for a loss of sex drive, so it's worth it to have an open and honest talk with your doctor.
+But treatments are often available for a loss of sex drive, so it's worth it to be open with your doctor.